 Where can patients get the test?

 Anyone who has symptoms consistent with COVID-19 should go to a medical professional for evaluation.
-The test can only be ordered by a medical professional and is intended for patients who meet the clinical and epidemiological criteria for COVID-19 testing.
+Both tests can only be ordered by a medical professional.

 How can I contact a Roche representative regarding access to COVID-19 testing products?